 My annoyance disappeared when I realized I was watching my competitors run a race to the bottom of the market.

-Most of my competitors abandoned their home staging businesses, because they couldn’t make any money.
-Some of them were extremely talented (at staging and decorating), but it didn’t matter because they were following a faulty pricing strategy and dead-end business model.
+Some of them were extremely talented (at staging and decorating).
+It didn’t matter because they were following a faulty pricing strategy and dead-end business model.

 The next time you feel like dropping your price because some other home stager is “giving it away,” consider whether you want to be valued as an “expert.”